-- The Department of Chemistry's BS programs are approved by the American Chemical Society (ACS). - The School Counseling Program and the Clinical Mental Health Program are accredited by CACREP (Council on Accreditation of Counseling and Related Programs).
-Additionally, the School Counseling Program is accredited by the Council for Accreditation of Education Preparation (CAEP) and by the North Carolina Department of Public Instruction (NCDPI). - Teacher licensure programs in the Department of Education are approved by the North Carolina Department of Public Instruction (NCDPI). - The Department of Engineering's BS Engineering degree is ABET Accredited by the Engineering Accreditation Commission (EAC).
+- The Department of Chemistry's BS programs are approved by the American Chemical Society (ACS). - The School Counseling Program and the Clinical Mental Health Counseling Program are accredited by CACREP (Council for Accreditation of Counseling and Related Educational Programs).
+Additionally, the School Counseling Program is accredited by the North Carolina Department of Public Instruction (NCDPI). - Department of Education accredited by the Association for Advancing Quality in Educator Preparation (AAQEP). - Teacher licensure programs in the Department of Education are approved by the North Carolina Department of Public Instruction (NCDPI). - The Department of Engineering's BS Engineering degree is ABET Accredited by the Engineering Accreditation Commission (EAC).

-The School of Business is accredited by the Association to Advance Collegiate School of Business (AACSB International).
+The School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).